 1. Your credit score could be affected

-One other factor for you to consider is how cosigning could impact your ability to apply for other types of loans or credit.
-If you have plans to take out any major loans, you may want to talk with a financial expert about your particular situation.
+One other factor to consider is how cosigning could impact your ability to apply for other types of loans or credit.
+If you're likely to need to take out any loans in the future (for a new car, home renovations, or even to help another child go to college, etc.) you may want to talk with a financial adviser about how it's likely to impact your credit and ability to borrow.

 2. You could end up paying the loan

 Finally, you need to consider your relationship with your child.
-While you can’t predict the future, it’s worth your time to think through your response if they default on the loan.
-This will help ensure that you enter into this process with your eyes wide open.
+While you can’t predict the future, it’s worth thinking through your response if they default on the loan.
+This way, at least you go into the process with your eyes wide open to all possible outcomes.

 Need more info?

-The student loan landscape is anything but usual in 2020.
-To take a closer look at your college funding options for 2020-21, we highly suggest checking out We Rank Your Best Parent Loan Options: Are Parent PLUS Loans a Good Deal for Fall 2020?
+To take a closer look at your college funding options, we suggest checking out We Rank Your Best Parent Loan Options: Are Parent PLUS Loans a Good Deal?